 It's important to keep in mind that cryptocurrency regulations are always changing.
 If you're thinking of moving or re-domiciling a business, you should carefully consider whether the destination country has actually legalized cryptocurrencies and explicitly laid out the tax treatment, since countries like Malaysia could soon change their tax laws.

-How to Minimize Your Taxes
+How to Minimize Your Crypto Taxes

 There are many different countries that have low or no cryptocurrency tax, but it's not always practical to move or re-domicile a business to take advantage of these laws.
 Individuals and companies in countries where tax laws aren't as generous must ensure that they comply with these laws in order to avoid any spillover into their other assets.